 - i.
 Location, massing, and conceptual design of buildings and structures; - ii.
 Location and design of vehicular and pedestrian access points; - iii.
 Location and design of off-street parking and loading facilities; - iv.
 Facilities for on-site pedestrian and vehicular circulation; - v.
+Road widening;

-Road widening; - vi.
+- vi.
 Location and design of on-site exterior lighting, landscaping, buffering, fencing, outdoor storage, and garbage disposal facilities; - vii.
 Measures to minimize any loss of sunlight and privacy to adjacent properties; - viii.
 Location and design of outdoor recreational areas; - ix.
 Location of external facilities and works; - x.
 Easements over, and grading of, lands; - xi.
 Provisions for storm water management and drainage; - xii.
 Facilities designed to have regard for accessibility for persons with disabilities; - xiii.
-Matters relating to exterior design including elements pertaining to character, scale, appearance and design features of buildings and their sustainable design; - xiv.
-The sustainable design elements on any adjoining roadway under the Township's facilities; and - xv.
+The sustainable design elements on any adjoining roadway under the Township's facilities; and - xiv.
 Provision for the Township to enter into one or more Agreements with applicants, to ensure that development proceeds in accordance with the proposal and Joly Township requirements.